-Mitigation Addition to The Control of the Contr DI- Implementati Implementation I Measure Title Mitigation Text Phase on Action Schedule ation Party Party ation Text Mechanism Impact # Impact Text be empowered to reinter the remains with appropriate dignity.
+Mitigation Measure Title Mitigation Text Phase Implementati on Action Reporting Schedule Implement ation Party Reporting Party Implement ation Text Implementation Mechanism Impact # Impact Text be empowered to reinter the remains with appropriate dignity.
 If the MLD fails to make a recommendation the remains shall be reinterred in a location not subject to further disturbance and the location shall be recorded with the Native American Heritage Commission and relevant information center of the California Historical Resources Information System.
 If human remains are part of an archaeological site the Authority and contractor shall, in consultation with the MLD and other stakeholders, consider preservation in place as the first option, in the order of priority called for in CEQA Guidelines Section 15126.4(b)(3).
 In consultation with the relevant Native American stakeholders the Authority may conduct scientific analysis on the human remains if called for under a data recovery plan and amenable to all stakeholders.
 California and the Authority will work with the most likely descendant, to satisfy the requirements of California Public Resources Code Section 5097.98.
 Performance tracking of this mitigation measure will be based on successful implementation and approval of the documentation by the SHPO and appropriate consulting parties.
-CUL-MM#5 Conduct Additional When access is obtained, conduct surveys, Pre- construction/ Weekly Contractor Contractor Pre- construction PA Cul#1 Potential Adverse Effects on Archaeological Resources due to Construction Activities Construction of the HST would result in possible substantial testing, and evaluation pursuant to the ATP.
-Follow treatments and data recovery, as Construction surveys and effects on unknown archaeological deposits or paleontological resources Data Data required.
-20.101.
-401.011 Construction/ from ground-disturbing construction operations associated with the project, Recovery · weekly or in areas where PTE has not been granted. reporting or as dictated by the ATP and the MOA
+Additional When access is obtained, conduct surveys, testing, and evaluation pursuant to the ATP.
+Pre- construction/ Construction Weekly Contractor Contractor Pre- construction surveys and Construction/ weekly reporting or as dictated by the ATP and the MOA PA Cul#1 Potential Adverse Effects on Archaeological Resources due to Construction Activities Construction of the HST would result in possible substantial effects on unknown archaeological deposits or paleontological resources from ground-disturbing construction operations associated with the project, or in areas where PTE has not been granted.